NOTE TO OUR CLIENTS:

 2.)
 You won’t be able to wait in our waiting room.
 We will have our doors locked.
 You’ll need to wait outside or in your car until your scheduled appointment.

 3.)
-You aren’t allowed to bring a guest.
+You aren’t allowed to bring an unapproved guest.
 You can’t have a hand-holder with you.
 I know this is a huge issue for many of you and I am sorry.
 I hope you know I understand that some of your tattoos are incredibly meaningful and you want to share the experience with your loved one.
 There’s nothing I can do about this though.

 4.)
 When you arrive, there will be a thermometer on the wall at the door.
 You’ll have to stand in front of it and get your temperature taken.
 It will be contactless and just take a second.
 If you feel this is a privacy violation, again, I am sorry.
 There is nothing I can do about this.